trinsic-id/issuer-reference-app/README.md

 - run the application
 `npm run start`

-- pray to whatever god you believe in

-- add the fields of the credential
+- On the web app, add the fields of the credential

 - click issue credential